What is Property Management? A Complete Guide for Michigan Property Owners

 Tenant and Occupancy Management

 Managing tenants is central to property management.
-This includes marketing the property effectively to attract tenants, screening applicants to find suitable occupants, and managing all aspects related to leases.
+This includes marketing the property effectively to attract tenants, screening applicants to find suitable occupants, and managing all aspects related to lease negotiations/renewals.

-Property managers need to handle tenant move-ins and move-outs, rent collection, lease negotiations, and renewals.
-They also deal with tenant complaints and conflicts, ensuring that solutions are provided swiftly and amicably.
+Property managers handle tenant move-ins/outs, rent collection, lease negotiations, and renewals.
+They also manage tenant complaints and conflicts, ensuring that solutions are provided swiftly and amicably.
+Within this is the expectations for property amenities, services and technology, as well as issues with tenant leases and break clauses.

 Maintenance and Property Upkeep